Cloud Runtime Protection Overview for Modern Application Security Practices

 • Ensuring compliance with security policies

-It plays a critical role in container security, endpoint protection, and overall cybersecurity frameworks.
+It plays a critical role in container security, endpoint protection, and broader cybersecurity frameworks.

 Why Cloud Runtime Protection Is Important Today

-Cloud adoption has increased significantly across industries such as finance, healthcare, retail, and technology.
+Cloud adoption has grown rapidly across industries such as finance, healthcare, retail, and technology.
 Businesses rely on platforms like Amazon Web Services, Microsoft Azure, and Google Cloud Platform to host applications and manage data.

 • Increased cyberattacks targeting cloud infrastructure